DidiWalakutty/42-Exams/exam04/brackets/html_validator.md

 Assignment name  : html_validator<br>
 Expected files   : *.c<br>
-Allowed functions: write, malloc, free, strncpy, strcmp<br>
+Allowed functions: write, malloc, free, strncpy, strncmp<br>
 --------------------------------------------------------------------------------

 You do not need to understand HTML for this assignment.<br>